Public outreach

 If you are interested in learning more about astrophysics or gravity, then there are many different outreach activities you can indulge in.
 I would encourage everyone to get involved!

 I regularly help out with lots of different activities, from school workshops to public talks (and, of course, blogging).
 One of the more interesting projects I have been involved with e-x-p-a-n-d-i-n-g the history of the Universe in 45 min, an performance combining poetry, music and astrophysics in a planetarium dome as part of Stratford Literary Festival.
-To celebrate the recent developments in gravitational-wave astronomy, I was part of the team behind the Listening to the Universe exhibition at the Royal Society.
-Recent talks include the Universidad Técnica Federico Santa María (11 January 2018), the Lichfield Science & Engineering Society (15 February 2018), Sonoma State University (20 March 2018), Charles University (10 May 2018), Geneva Lake Astrophysics & STEAM (18 March 2019), Northwestern’s STEM Weekend for Lakota Girls (30 March 2019), and Knowle Astronomical Society (6 December 2021).
+To celebrate the developments in gravitational-wave astronomy, I was part of the team behind the Listening to the Universe exhibition at the Royal Society.
+Selected talks include at the Universidad Técnica Federico Santa María (11 January 2018), the Lichfield Science & Engineering Society (15 February 2018), Sonoma State University (20 March 2018), Charles University (10 May 2018), Northwestern’s STEM Weekend for Lakota Girls (30 March 2019), and TechFest Aberdeen (6 November 2023).
+I have enjoyed exploring Scotland to give talks to Inverclyde Skywatchers (15 January 2024), Airdrie Astronomical Association (31 January 2025), and Tweeddale Astronomical Society (24 March 2025), and I am always happy to give a talk to a student society.
+I was honoured to give a David Elder Lecture at the Glasgow Science Centre Planetarium (17 September 2025).

 Black Holes & Revelations